🖼️ Design Education

 Framing doesn't have to be complicated or expensive.
 But it does matter.
 The right frame elevates a good portrait into great wall art.
 The wrong frame undermines it.
 Here's how to get it right.

-First Question: Do You Even Need a Frame?
+Do You Even Need a Frame for a Pet Portrait?

 If you printed your portrait on canvas, you probably don't need a frame at all.
 Gallery-wrapped canvas prints come with the image wrapping around the edges of the stretcher bars, creating a clean, finished look that hangs directly on the wall.
 This is the easiest and often most affordable path to wall-ready art.